nicyapi/compile-superhero/README.md

 Click to open the extension management interface (`Configure Extension Settings`), You can change the path of the project compilation directory, or enable/disable the compilation of any supported file format.

+- Project-wide settings are configured using the standard `settings.json` file (i.e. Workspace Settings).

+# Generate compile-superhero local default config

+You might want to locally modify the settings of this extension for easy modification/distribution with the project.

+You can use the `Generate compile-superhero local default config` command to generate it: it will create a `.vscode/settings.json` or add missing entries, to your project folder.

 <img src="https://BananaAcid.github.io/compile-superhero/screenshots/5.gif" />
 # Open In Browser